quangloc99/quangloc99.github.io/_posts/2022-03-09-polygon-codeforces-tutorial.md

 You can download the package and see it for yourselves.

-### Adding the problem to a CodeForces mashup
+### Adding the problem to a Codeforces mashup
 To create a Mashup on Codeforces, go to `Gym > Mashup > Create new mashup`.

-{% include image.html caption="CodeForces create a new mashup"
+{% include image.html caption="Codeforces create a new mashup"
 file="codeforces-create-mashup-page.png" %}

-There is a note about how to add the problem to CodeForces.
-We must grant the access of the problem to the user `CodeForces` on Polygon.
+There is a note about how to add the problem to Codeforces.
+We must grant the access of the problem to the user `codeForces` on Polygon.

 On the top bar of the problem on Polygon, click `Manage Acess`.
 (And yes, there is a table with an adding button).
 Click `Add users` and type `codeforces`